TomRosen/vala-meson-watcher/README.md

 # vala-meson-watcher

-A tool that automatically looks for files in a directory and adds them as sources to the meson build file.
+A tool that automatically looks for source files in a directory and adds them as sources to the `meson.build` file.

 <!--toc:start-->